Breaking Bad will end as it started, with one voice and one vision, as series creator Vince Gilligan will write and direct the series finale.

 Breaking Bad returns to AMC this summer. (via The Hollywood Reporter)

-The third watch in Chris Ryniak’s underwater critter series is limited to 40 pieces and now available for purchase at VannenWatches.com for just $60.
-As a bonus, each ‘Octopup’ watch also comes with an exclusive sticker and autographed packaging signed by Chris Ryniak.
+Me’Shell, the fourth and final Vannen Artist Watch in Chris Ryniak’s underwater critter series, is limited to 40 pieces and will be available for purchase on Saturday, October 27 at 9AM PT at VannenWatches.com for $60.
+Each watch also comes with an exclusive sticker and autographed packaging signed by Chris Ryniak!